-Transparency criterion Score Availability $(C{av})$ 0 - information unavailable 1 - information available Accessibility $(C{ac})$ 0 - access to available information requires payment of a fee or prior request 0.5 - access to available information requires authorization (after providing user's personal data) 1 - information in free access Relevance (C rl ) 0 - information for the most recent reporting period unavailable 1 - information for the most recent reporting period available 0 - information not updated and not available for past periods Frequency $(C{fr})$ 0.5 - information updated but not available for certain past periods 1 - information updated according to requirements and available for past periods 0 - information available in a not machine-readable format (jpg, jpeg, png, pcx, tiff, scanned pdf, etc.) Usability ( $C{us}$ ) 0.5 - available information can be copied or processed (numerical: docx, pdf, html, xlsx (unstructured data)) 1 - information available in a machine-readable format (numerical: xlsx (structured data), csv, xml, json; textual: docx, non-scanned pdf) 0 - information to be disclosed unavailable within the required period Completeness (C in ) 0.5 - information to be disclosed partially available within the required period 1 - all information to be disclosed is available within the required period with $C{av}$ , $C{ac}$ , $C{rl}$ , $C{fr}$ , $C{us}$ , $C{in}$ are scores for the availability, accessibility, relevance, frequency, usability and completeness criteria, respectively.
+Transparency criterion Score Availability (C {av}) 0 - information unavailable 1 - information available Accessibility (C {ac}) 0 - access to available information requires payment of a fee or prior request 0.5 - access to available information requires authorization (after providing the user's personal data) 1 - information in free access Relevance (C {rl}) 0 - information for the most recent reporting period unavailable 1 - information for the most recent reporting period available Frequency (C {fr}) 0 - information not updated and not available for past periods 0.5 - information updated but not available for certain past periods 1 - information updated according to requirements and available for past periods Usability (C {us}) 0 - information available in a not machine-readable format (jpg, jpeg, png, pcx, tiff, scanned pdf, etc.) 0.5 - available information can be copied or processed (numerical: docx, pdf, html, xlsx (unstructured data)) 1 - information available in a machine-readable format (numerical: xlsx (structured data), csv, xml, json; textual: docx, non-scanned pdf) Completeness (C {in}) 0 - information to be disclosed unavailable within the required period 0.5 - information to be disclosed partially available within the required period

+1 - all information to be disclosed is available within the required period 1 - all information to be disclosed is available within the required period with C{av} , C{ac} , C{rl} , C{fr} , C{us} , C{in} are scores for the availability, accessibility, relevance, frequency, usability, and completeness criteria, respectively.

-Each Index's indicator was assessed via monitoring the open sources (websites of public authorities and energy companies, open data and institutional repositories).
+Each Index's indicator was assessed by monitoring the open sources (websites of public authorities and energy companies, open data, and institutional repositories).
 The aggregate score of each transparency indicator was calculated by the following formula:

-$\mathbf{T}{i} = \mathbf{C}{av} \cdot (\mathbf{C}{ac} + \mathbf{C}{rl} + \mathbf{C}{fr} + \mathbf{C}{us}) \cdot \mathbf{C}{in},$
+$$T_i = C{av} \cdot (C{ac} + C{rl} + C{fr} + C{us}) \cdot C{in},$$

-If any information can be obtained only for a fee or upon prior request ( $C{ac} = 0$ ), it was considered unavailable ( $C{av} = 0$ ).
-For all qualitative indicators, $C{rl} = C{fr} = 1$ if the information was available ( $C{av} = 1$ ) and accessible ( $C{ac} = 1$ ).
+If any information can be obtained only for a fee or upon prior request (C{ac} = 0), it is considered unavailable (C{av} = 0).
+For all qualitative indicators, C{rl} = C{fr} = 1 if the information was available (C{av} = 1) and accessible (C{ac} = 1).

 Considering the large size of the transparency indicators, they were considered of equal weight.
 Therefore, the average values were used to develop sub-indexes for the categories, subcategories, and markets.